YahiaEid-1/stm32-can-telemetry-logger/README.md

 Version 1.0 is a bench-tested prototype.

-The system successfully demonstrates the full embedded telemetry pipeline from IMU sensing to CAN transmission, RTC timestamping, SD card logging, and MATLAB visualisation.
+The system successfully demonstrates the full embedded telemetry pipeline from IMU sensing to CAN transmission, RTC timestamping, SD card logging, and MATLAB visualisation and achieves 4.4 rows written/s.

+Version 1.1 introduces faster logging of data.
+The logging rate improved after replacing per-row `f_open()` / `f_close()` operations with a persistent file handle and periodic `f_sync()`.

 ## Limitations